 As reported in D Magazine 2019

 “Gorji combines elegance and simplicity with a particular talent for lightness, a willingness to let herbs speak and lushness complement without burdening,” says D Magazine Food Critic, Eve Hill-Agnus

 As reported by D Magazine: “Perhaps you have long heard that Gorji is a hidden oasis, a Mediterranean secret presided over by Mansour Gorji—owner, chef, chief provisioner, host, server, and promoter.
-Last year, the restaurant changed its name after 14 years, shortening it from Canary by Gorji.
+In 2015, the restaurant changed its name after 14 years, shortening it from Canary by Gorji.
 Gorji also introduced a no-tipping policy, the first in the area to lead the foray.
 But the essence remains the same: one man and seven tables.
 You always feel he is cooking for you.

 The repertoire, which reflects Gorji’s Iranian roots, draws from the whole Mediterranean basin.
 The wine list highlights regions such as Lebanon, Greece, Morocco, Turkey, and Azerbaijan—a list that reflects the taste of someone who takes pride in unearthing hard-to-source wines and who will only include pours he finds interesting and would drink himself.